 According to the Ministry of Federal Education and Professional Training, the aims and objectives of the ‘Single National Curriculum’ are to ensure that all children have equal opportunities for high-quality education and for upward social mobility in Pakistan.
 This will ensure social cohesion and national integration.
-Tolerance for diversity in Pakistan would be achieved by teaching students respect for different cultures and religions through the uniform curriculum.
+Tolerance for diversity in Pakistan would be achieved by teaching students respect for different cultures and religions.
 The culture of rote memorization would be jettisoned and the focus would be laid on inculcating critical and creative thinking.
 Students would be taught the use of Information and Communication Technology (ICT).
-The uniform curriculum will ensure a level-playing field for all.
-In short, the PTI government has set out to meet the ambitious targets in order to do away with the class-ridden Pakistani society that would ultimately end the menace of economic disparities in the long-run.
+The uniform curriculum will ensure a level playing field for all.
+In short, the PTI government has set out to meet the ambitious targets in order to do away with the class-ridden Pakistani society that would ultimately end the menace of economic disparities in the long run.

 Challenges in the Implementation of the Single National Curriculum